Oklahoma Christian School breaks ground for new elementary school

 On Wednesday, Feb.
-19 Oklahoma Christian School celebrated the groundbreaking on their new 72,000 square-foot elementary building which is scheduled to open in time for the August 2021 academic year.
+19, Oklahoma Christian School celebrated the groundbreaking of their new 72,000 square-foot elementary building which is scheduled to open in time for the August 2021 academic year.

 “This is a major milestone in the history of OCS,“ said Dr. Al King, OCS headmaster.
 Last year OCS signed a historic agreement with Life.Church to sell their two, aging elementary buildings, allowing them to begin a campaign to fund a completely new elementary building on land next to their high school.

-The architect on the project is Architectural Design Group (ADG) and Timberlake Construction.
-OCS’s enrollment is now more than 1,000 students.
-Approximately 500 students will occupy the new building when it opens in the Fall 2021.
+The architect on the project is Architectural Design Group (ADC) and Timberlake Construction.
+OCS’s enrollment is over 1,000 students.
+Approximately 500 students will occupy the new building when it opens in fall 2021.

+King added that it is through God providing for the school that this addition is possible including God working through the community members to support the addition financially.

+The total cost of the construction is $17.5 million, and the school and community will continue fundraising with a little over $4 million left to raise.
-“We are very pleased and grateful to partner with local companies that support our mission to provide whole child education to the glory of God.
-The generosity of our community is humbling, and we see it as direct provision from God.
-He has provided for the school for almost 50 years, and we continue to experience his kindness towards us.”

-King said, “Our hope is that OCS not only provides a Christ-centered educational opportunity for students in our community, but also that we graduate leaders who will make an impact in Edmond and beyond.”
+“The generosity of our community is humbling, and we see it as direct provision from God.
+He has provided for the school for almost 50 years, and we continue to experience his kindness towards us,” King said.
+“Our hope is that OCS not only provides a Christ-centered educational opportunity for students in our community, but also that we graduate leaders who will make an impact in Edmond and beyond.”

 Commented